PirvuAlex100/RollTheDice/README.md

 ### Compatibility

-RollTheDice is compatible with most modern web browsers and can be integrated into various libraries and frameworks.
+Web-Dice is compatible with most modern web browsers and can be integrated into various libraries and frameworks.

 ### Support

-For support or to report issues, please visit [RollTheDice GitHub Issues](https://github.com/PirvuAlex100/RollTheDice/issues).
+For support or to report issues, please visit [Web-Dice GitHub Issues](https://github.com/PirvuAlex100/Web-Dice/issues).

 ### License

-RollTheDice is released under the [MIT License](https://opensource.org/license/mit/).
+Web-Dice is released under the [MIT License](https://opensource.org/license/mit/).

 ### Feedback and Contributions